 The freshmen retention rate is a sign of how many full-time students like a college or university well enough to come back for their sophomore year.
 At Bristol Community College this rate is 60%, which is a bit lower than the national average of 68%.

 During the 2017-2018 academic year, there were 6,256 undergraduates at Bristol with 2,680 being full-time and 3,576 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Bristol, see our tuition and fees and room and board pages.

 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At Bristol, approximately 39% of students took out student loans averaging $5,116 a year.
 That adds up to $20,464 over four years for those students.

 The student loan default rate at Bristol is 12.3%.
 This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

-In 2019-2020, 6,255 students took at least one online class at Bristol Community College.
-This is an increase from the 3,404 students who took online classes the previous year.
+In 2020-2021, 5,884 students took at least one online class at Bristol Community College.
+This is a decrease from the 6,255 students who took online classes the previous year.